 Inspirational bird images

-You can easily see how you can start to come up with a large list of ideas to write about.
+You can easily see how you can start developing an extensive list of ideas to write about.

-The list you create will not only help you to prevent writer’s block but you will also be writing about topics that will attract your target audience.
+The list you create will help you prevent writer’s block, but you will also be writing about topics that will attract your target audience.